The 50mm lens is my favorite lens. I can use this lens for portraits, events, street photography, etc.

 One of the advantages of a large aperture is low light!

-Yup, in low light conditions, generally, we will find it challenging to take pictures, especially with a small aperture lens.
+In low light conditions, we will generally find it challenging to take pictures, especially with a small aperture lens.

 In low light, a 50mm lens is best for you!